rossrobino/domco/CONTRIBUTING.md

 ## build

 - Run `npm run build` in the root directory to build all projects and verify changes are working correctly
-- If you made a change that requires a new version of a package, run `npm run cs:add` from the root directory and create a changeset
+- If you made a change that requires a new version of a package, run `npm run changeset` from the root directory and create a changeset